 The properties of Bitcoin makes it a unique mode of payment and sets it apart from fiat currencies.
 It can be used for anonymous transactions, and more than that, it offers a type of financial privacy and security no other financial institution can offer.
-Because of this nature, governments of various nations seek ways on how to trace the circulation of these cryptocurrencies.
+In fact, it already proved itself useful as exhibited by Bitcoin casino sites.
+And because of this nature, governments of various nations seek ways on how to trace the circulation of these cryptocurrencies.
 This can be a nuisance for online gamblers, but there are still ways to remain anonymous and low-profile in countries like the US, Russia, Japan, and beyond.

 Japan And Russia

 Russia plans to combine information from exchanges to create profiles on suspects in financial crimes, while Japan is eyeing to collect reports of suspicious transactions on accounts associated with exchanges.
 These movements can ultimately affect the privacy and anonymity of online bettors residing in the aforementioned countries if one is not careful.

 In Japan, the system isn’t likely to have direct contact with exchanges when receiving and sending cryptocurrencies, but even certain users not transacting with exchanges can be traced by the government.
 The safest way to dodge this is to use privacy-enabling coins like Monero, Zcash, and Dash.

 The government of Russia has clear intentions, that’s for certain.
 Cryptocurrency users don’t need to worry as the said system will only tap into crypto-exchange records.
 It will not act as a ‘crypto hacking’ technology, leaving most cryptocurrencies in peace.
 Some experts even claim that it might even have a counterproductive effect.

 The United States